-Interest income earned by the Company includes the following sources: interest earned on reverse repurchase transactions, and interest income earned by the Company on its trading portfolio.
-Interest expense arises from the following: interest on cash borrowings to finance payment for securities purchased, interest on cash collateral received in repurchase transactions and interest to subordinated lenders.
-Dividend income is derived from the investment in investment companies, and is recorded at ex-dividend date.
+Interest income is earned by the Company on its trading portfolio.
+Interest expense arises from interest on cash borrowings to finance payment for securities purchased, and interest to subordinated lenders.
+Dividend income is derived from the investment in investment companies, and is recorded at exdividend date.